Our Story

 Co-founder of Mapquest, EIR at Techstars

 The start-up game is by definition risky, spitting out a few big winners and many losers.
-In a world where 90% of start-ups will fail, anything you can do to save time, money, and development resources increases your odds of being one of those few winners.
-Nothing is more damaging to a start-up's chances for success than wasted founder time.
+In a world where 90% of start-ups fail, anything you can do to save time, money, and development resources increases your odds of being one of the winners.
+Nothing is more damaging to a start-up's chances of success than wasted founder time!

 SaaS Companies Have Fueled This Fire

 Human psychology is also to blame.
 We all like to buy things.
-We have all been seduced by tried and true marketing practices wrapped up in some new terminology.
-We all want to feel like we're getting software with the best feature set out there.
-But as you start to cobble together your start-up tech stack, stop and ask...
+We've all been seduced by tried-and -true marketing practices wrapped up in some new terminology.
+We all want to feel like we're getting software with the absolute best feature possible.
+But as you start to cobble together your tech stack, stop and ask yourself...

-• Does buying 5-20 point solutions really make any sense for your early stage start-up?
+• Does buying 5-20 software products really make any sense for your early stage start-up?

 • What percentage of each software's functionality are you actually going to use?

-Have you ever even seen a start-up with the lifetime value of each and every customer stored on their CRM record?
-Seriously, have you?
+Have you ever seen a start-up with the actual lifetime value of every customer stored on their CRM record?
+Seriously... have you?

 Start-Ups Win With A Reduced Technology Footprint

-As we considered the seductive powers of buying a slew of point solutions, we began interviewing additional SaaS founders on the topic.
-We came to the realization that founders really only have four basic software needs as they begin their start-up journey.
+As we considered the seductive powers of buying a whole shit-ton of software, we began interviewing other SaaS founders on this topic.
+We came to the realization that all early stage subscription businesses need the same core tools:

-• They need a CRM to store prospect and customer data
+• A CRM to store prospect and customer data

-• They need to communicate with their prospects and customers
+• Email and help desk tools to communicate with their customers

 Market Validation